SujeethJinesh/ME344/summer_2025/README.md

 Change to the `project-5` directory.

 You should also install all the requirements for the rest of the project using pip.
-You can do this by doing `pip install -r requirements.txt`
+You can do this by doing `pip install -r requirements.txt`.
+This will install all the required modules you'll need.

-Create a Slurm script to launch Jupyter Notebook on compute-1-1.
+Create a Slurm script to launch Jupyter Notebook on `compute-1-1`.
 Make sure you are in the `$HOME/project-5` directory (command to execute is pwd).
 Name the script `jupyter_submit.slurm`:

 ```
 #!/bin/bash